How to apply

 - If you are a citizen of a Cooperating State*, obtain a letter of endorsement from your national agency stating that you will be financially supported throughout the programme.
 If you are a citizen of an ESA Member* state, this is not necessary.
 Contact ESA’s Education Office for further details if necessary.

 - Access the project portal, apply for the programme, and upload all the documents.

 - Read to the condition to apply carefully, and familiarise yourself with the ZARM Drop Tower documentation found in the list of documents on the right side navigation bar.

 Instructions for the experiment proposal

 The experiment proposal must also explain the relevance of microgravity in your project and - more particularly - the relevance of using the ZARM drop tower as a means to achieving your objectives.
-It should be noted that the ZARM drop tower offers two drop modes: the drop mode with a microgravity experiment time of 4.74 s and a catapult mode of 9.3 s.
+It should be noted that the ZARM drop tower offers two drop modes: the drop mode with a microgravity experiment time of 4.74 s and a catapult mode of 9.3 s

 Questions and contact details

-If you have questions about the programme you can contact us by e-mail.
-However, due to the large number of e-mails we receive, you are asked to carefully read all of the relevant web pages before asking a question to which the answer may already be available online.
-Please ensure that any e-mail sent to us includes a clear and concise subject line.
+If you have questions about the programme, you can contact ESA’s Education Office.
+However, due to the large number of e-mails we receive, we ask you to carefully read the Drop Your Thesis! pages prior to contacting us, in order to make sure the information you are looking for has not already been discussed.
+Finally, when sending an e-mail, please include a clear and concise subject title. .

-If you cannot find the information you are looking for, please contact us at: dropyourthesis @ esa.int
+If you cannot find the information you are looking for, please contact us at: dropyourthesis @ esa.int.

 Please note that the information detailed above is subject to change without prior notice.